0nix/ggj21/twine/scriptstuff.md

 On this question, Sonia downs her cup of chamomille tea and turns down the radio, removing the racket making surveillance challenging.
 "You know what to do, love.
 The rest is up to you."

 With this statement, Sonia stands up, and leaves the apartment.
 You scramble to at least get a good look at this woman before she becomes a dead end in the investigation.
-Leaving your post would be ill advised at this point in the investigation but you risk leaving a significative loose end.
+Leaving your post would be ill advised at this point in the investigation but you risk leaving a significant loose end.

 Option A

 You leave the Field Office as quietly as you can to have a smoke outside the flats and catch a glimpse of this character.
 Surely enough, twenty seconds later you observe this oddly dressed woman leave the building.
 Her wide brimmed hat obscures the view, most likely a luxury item from the Intershop.
 Definitely in her forties, with caked on makeup, tired brown eyes, and pursed lips.
 She walks past you as you draw on a cigarette, your lungs catch on fire.
 You had not picked up the habit, and it took every fiber of your being not to start a coughing fit there and then.
-As she turned around the corner, you cough like a chimney, go back into the Field Office, sketch her likeness and enter it into the archive. (should carry big risk / big reward clue)
+As she turned around the corner, you cough like a chimney.
+You go back into the Field Office, and summoning your training in detective work, attempt to sketch her likeness and enter it into the archive. (should carry big risk / big reward clue)

 Option B